 Finding the hidden sources of sugar takes some effort, but over time, rest assured that it does become second nature.
 I eat and shop much differently than I did even 5 years ago.
 We can learn new ways of eating and shopping, and these new ways of caring for ourselves can become routine – routines that feed us in body, mind and spirit.

 The harder part, I think, is with our heads – the feelings of deprivation, the resistance, the sadness in not eating sugar, and the frustration in having to pay so close attention to food.
 How do we cope with these?
 How do we care for them so we can make healthy, life affirming choices?
-This is why I wrote Overcoming Sugar Addiction, my story of creating a joyful sugar free life, and Overcoming Sugar Addiction for Life, the workbook and CDs that share the tools that helped me find inner freedom from sugar.
+This is why I wrote my sugar courses.

 If you find yourself getting caught in feelings of deprivation, resentment, and unhappiness about not eating sugar, I gently invite you to use these resources.
 In these products, I share everything I’ve learned, so we may all find greater freedom from sugar addiction.